Sustainability and Community Benefits

 Sustainability

-In order to embed sustainability at a practical and operational level, a Sustainable Risk Assessment (SRA) needs to be carried out.
+In order to embed sustainability at a practical and operational level, a Sustainable Risk Assessment (SRA) may be carried out for all procurements over £30,000.
 The assessment is intended to ensure that environmental, social and economic issues are assessed, understood and managed in all key procurement decisions.
 This helps us to identify and capture sustainable gains across our contracting activity.
 We are able to consider how sustainability issues can be addressed and incorporated in the specification drafting and tender stage of the procurement process.

 By carefully considering various sustainable aspects, relevant to individual contracts we aim to “influence” the specification by adopting minimum requirements and pushing the boundaries where possible.